vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/readme.md

 Some loose ends we could look into

-- Telina and Bren at The Bottomless Goblet, and Bren work at Pankratz Jewelers
+- Telina and Bren at The Bottomless Goblet, and Bren work at Pankratz Jewelers.
+Who did Casket Nails want Bren to kill and why
-- Why the dark elf tell about the sewer access beneath the old building
+- Why the dark elf (Garth) tell about the sewer access beneath the old building and more to Matheris. - Who is Kobolt, his body guard?
-- 2nd and 3rd floor of the Drunken Goblin Tavern, and political intrigue.
+- Drunken Goblin Tavern: On the 2nd and 3rd floor of the Drunken Goblin Tavern, and political intrigue.
-- The Tower of High Sorcery
+- Tower of High Sorcery
-- The hooded guy in the cells where Matheris and Jinxia were at in DGT, mentioned he can be found at the harbor or Little Red Dragon Inn
+- Harbor: The hooded guy in the cells where Matheris and Jinxia were at in DGT, mentioned he can be found at the Harbor or Little Red Dragon Inn
+- Libraries: (nearby at Bookstore or any of 93 others or the Grand Library), find out info about: 1117, The Deep